MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_createsampler.md

  A handle to the display device (graphics context).

-#### - hRTSampler [in]

- A handle to the sampler that the driver should use anytime it calls back into the Direct3D runtime.

 #### - pSamplerDesc [in]

  A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d10_ddi_sampler_desc.md">D3D10_DDI_SAMPLER_DESC</a> structure that describes the parameters that the user-mode display driver uses to create a sampler.